Baruungoyot Formation: Description

-It was previously known as the Lower Nemegt Beds occurring beneath the Nemegt Formation and above the Djadokhta Formation.
-It has been suggested that the Djadokhta and Baruungoyot Formations are lower and upper parts, respectively, of the same lithological unit and the boundary between the two does not exist.
+It was previously known as the Lower Nemegt Beds occurring beneath the Nemegt Formation.
 The stratotype of the Baruungoyot Formation is the Khulsan locality, east of Nemegt.
 At Nemegt, only the uppermost barungoyotian beds are visible.
 The Red Beds of Khermeen Tsav are also considered part of the Baruungoyot Formation.
-It is approximately 110 m in thickness, and was laid down roughly 72-71 million years ago.
-Given the new date for the start of the Maastrichtian (72.1 MYA) a basal Maastrichtian age seems probable.
+It is approximately 110 m in thickness.
 The Baruungoyot Formation preserves an environment of sand dunes, created from wind-eroded rocks (aeolian dunes).
 The formation is considered Maastrichtian in age.
+It has no contact with the Djadochta Formation but the presence of many overlapping animals suggests they are at least partially coeval.